Young Voices Brandenburg

-The Young Voices Brandenburg are a jazz and popular music choir of over 20 voices, composed of 18 to 26-year-old male and female singers.
+The Young Voices Brandenburg are a popular music choir of over 20 individually microphoned voices, composed of 14 to 18-year-old male and female singers.
 The musical ensemble is specifically auditioned from the State of Brandenburg, Germany on a two-year rotation.
-They have toured the United States, China, and South Africa as well as having recorded numerous highly acclaimed CDs.
-The group has been featured with prominent media periodicals/broadcasts such as Der Tagesspiegel, Cue TV and RBB.
+They have toured the United States, China, and South Africa as well as having recorded numerous CDs.